 - Freshly grated parmesan cheese and toasted bacon

 - Stir fry sauce – cook the sauce to thicken and drizzle on top of the roasted vegetable

 This side dish is even more delicious and served with a meat-based dish.
-Below are some great ideas to serve with this recipe.
+Below are some great ideas to serve with this perfect side dish.

-You can store leftovers in an airtight container in the fridge for up to 4 days or freeze them for up to 3 months.
+You can store leftovers in an airtight container in the refrigerator for up to 4 days or freeze them for up to 3 months.